-“Don't expect the FDA, your doctor, or anyone else to take full responsibility for your greatest natural resource--your health,” advises medical expert, Dr. Ray Strand, M.D., in his book on the this subject, Death By Prescription: The Shocking Truth Behind an Overmedicated Nation.
+“Don't expect the FDA, your doctor, or anyone else to take full responsibility for your greatest natural resource—your health,” advises medical expert, Dr. Ray Strand, M.D., in his book on this subject, Death By Prescription: The Shocking Truth Behind an Overmedicated Nation.
 “You must become the chief guardian of your health,” Dr. Strand advises, by becoming actively involved in your own treatment.

 Many think methylphenidate (Ritalin) is safe, or mild, because so many children use it.
 However, the government classifies the psychoactive drug with cocaine and morphine because it's highly addictive.
 [More]

 Whether you know it or not, if you have purchased newly released drugs or have taken free samples of medication, you, too, are part of the great ongoing clinical trial.
 Find out why the hottest drugs may be the most toxic.
 [More]

 If over-the-counter drugs were dangerous, the FDA would never allow them to be sold without a prescription, right?
 Not exactly.
 Almost all OTC medications were at one time prescription drugs and have inherent risks of adverse reactions like any prescription.
 [More]

 “It’s the holy grail that every drug company tries to achieve,” according to a former director of the Center for Drug Evaluation and Research at the Federal drug agency who said: “One-dose-fits-all is a marketing myth.”
 [More]

 Cohen, J.S.
 Over Dose: The Case Against the Drug Companies: Prescription Drugs, Side Effects, and Your Health.
 New York: Penguin Putnam Inc., 2001.